ssumanss/ssumanss.github.io-backup/_posts/2018-11-09-namedtuples-in-python.md

 ### Sorting with respect of any keys

-Suppose we have a list of namedtuple of same type, like we have a list of students with name, age and marks.
-We can sort that list in using any key.
+Suppose we have a list of namedtuple of same type, for example, we have a list of students with name, age and marks.
+We can sort that list using any key.

 ```python
 # Take a list of students